cscribn/gaming-utils/README.md

 Convert 7-zip files to zip files.

-## catver-unique.sh
+## cfg-replace.sh

-Get all the unique values from a catver ini file.
+Replace/add values to retroarch cfgs like `retroarch.cfg` and `retroarch-core-options.cfg`.

 ## cfg-specific-generate.sh

 Generate folder-, core-, or rom-specific retroarch configurations.
 Useful for turbo and other settings that tend to differ per machine.
 See `./lib/cfg.sample.sh` for a sample library file.
 This script is for advanced users.

-## cfg-replace.sh

-Replace/add values to retroarch cfgs like `retroarch.cfg` and `retroarch-core-options.cfg`.

 ## emulators-name-clean.sh